nadathos/nadathos.github.io/_posts/2020-11-01-under-the-nanorain.md

 ## Links

-You will be able to find the album on [bandcamp](https://riesenradler.bandcamp.com), youtube [youtube](https://www.youtube.com/channel/UCkyf5Jj3E-74nGi9W7a3xmQ) and all major streaming sites starting November 1st 2020!
+You will be able to find the album on [bandcamp](https://riesenradler.bandcamp.com), [youtube](https://www.youtube.com/channel/UCkyf5Jj3E-74nGi9W7a3xmQ) and all major streaming sites starting November 1st 2020!

 ## Credits: